The perfect gilet is warm but not too hot. It's comfortable but smart-ish at the same time. Definitely needs to be washable.

 - They come in all different price ranges – from budget to blow-out

-Alternatively, check out the Seeland Bolton fleece waistcoat which works well as an extra layer in cold weather or as outwear on warmer days.
-Buy now: Seeland Bolton fleece waistcoat from Amazon for £48.
+2. Alternatively, check out the Seeland Woodcock fleece waistcoat which works well as an extra layer in cold weather or as outwear on warmer days.
+Available in classic blue, burgundy or green.
+RRP £59.99

-The Alan Paine Buxton fleece gilet is versatile, with a stand-up collar, two zipped pockets and adjustable waist.
-Available in a range of colours in men’s and women’s styles, in sizes S-5XL men and 8-20 women.
-Price £70-75.
+3. The Alan Paine Buxton fleece gilet is versatile, with a stand-up collar, two zipped pockets and adjustable waist.
+Available in green, navy, dark green and dark navy, in a range of colours in men’s and women’s styles, in sizes S-5XL men and 8-20 women.
+Price £74.95 for men, £69.95 for women.

-The Musto Glemsford Polartec fleece gilet is warm and comfortable but still allows your arms to move freely.
-Available from Farlows in navy and moss colours for £125, in sizes S-XXL
+4. The Musto Glemsford Polartec fleece gilet is warm and comfortable but still allows your arms to move freely.
+Available from Farlows in carbon, dark moss, liquorice and true navy colours for £110, in sizes S-XXXL

-Schoffel has cornered the high end of the gilet market.
-The simple Schoffel Oakham fleece is one of the most popular and is now available sixteen different colours, including Lincoln green, dark olive, burgundy and gunmetal.
-It has an adjustable drawstring at the hem to ensure a snug, draught-free fit, has two zipped security pockets, is machine washable and quick drying and can be zipped into Schoffel’s Ptarmigan coat.
+5. You see them here, you see them there, you see Schoffel fleece gilets everywhere.
+At the more expensive end of the gilet market, the Schoffel Oakham fleece is a modern country classic and beautifully made.
+It is available in a whole selection of different colours, including the new claret, cobalt blue and cedar green shades.
+An adjustable drawstring at the hem ensures a snug, draught-free fit, it has two zipped security pockets, is machine washable and quick drying and can be zipped into Schoffel’s Ptarmigan coat.
 The Oakham is available in sizes from 38” to 54” chest.
 Price £139.95.

 Once you’ve started wearing a fleece for shooting, you’ll wonder how you ever did without one in your shooting wardrobe.